Embracing Life's Happy Accidents

 In true Bourdain fashion, I didn't plan anything for last summer’s trip to Southeast Asia.
 I created a rough itinerary, but even that changed.
 When asked what I planned to do with my time in Asia, my response remained consistent, "I don't know."

 People really think you're nuts when you tell them you're spending a month in Southeast Asia and you have no idea what you're going to do.
 They just look at you with a puzzled expression that tells you that they're unsure of what to say next.
 "Oh.
 Cool." or some variation is normally what follows.

 But not knowing led to new friends, a meal that had me hugging the toilet late into the night, a new tattoo, new Lao food, a sunburn, and always the promise that tomorrow could be my best day yet.
-I never knew.
+I never know.

-And that ambiguity excites me.
+And there’s something about that ambiguity that excites me.